top-navigation-logo

 1.1 Representation

 Modo Energy’s Indices are designed to track the performance of grid-scale lithium-ion battery energy storage systems in ERCOT.
-Given that the characteristics of battery energy storage projects vary from asset to asset, Modo Energy’s Indices may be designed or configured to showcase and compare specific attributes (e.g. system duration).
+Since battery energy storage projects differ in their characteristics, Indices are also tailored to highlight and assess the revenue performance of assets with specific attributes, such as system duration.

 2. Index Construction